nimona/go-nimona/docs/proposals/np003-streams.md

 serialized into a linear series of objects that can be replayed consistently by everyone that has the same representation of the graph.

-Streams are identified by the hash of their root object.
-This means that even though each of their objects is content-addressable; the stream as a whole is not, as its root hash (and thus identifier) does not change when more objects are added to the graph.
+Streams are identified by the cid of their root object.
+This means that even though each of their objects is content-addressable; the stream as a whole is not, as its root cid (and thus identifier) does not change when more objects are added to the graph.

 The benefit of this is that there is no need to find a way to reference the